rascal999/maxos/README.md

 ### Tor array

-Deploy a Tor array (a arbitrary number of docker instances which all connect to the Tor network individually and expose incrementing ports) in one command.
+Deploy a Tor array (an arbitrary number of docker instances which all connect to the Tor network individually and expose incrementing ports) in one command.

 ![d-tor-array](/resources/gifcap/gifcap-d-tor-array.gif)